 View audience retention by traffic type

-You can view audience retention by organic traffic, traffic for paid skippable video ads, and traffic for paid display ads.
-You'll only see reporting for the type of traffic the video gets, so if you don't have paid ads, for example, you won't see a graph for them.Organic traffic
+You can view audience retention by organic traffic, traffic for paid skippable video ads and traffic for paid display ads.
+You'll only see reporting for the type of traffic that the video gets, so if you don't have paid ads, for example, you won't see a graph for them.Organic traffic

 - Skippable video ad: Views for ads that are auto-played before a video and that viewers can skip after five seconds.
 This graph includes both ad views (when an ad is viewed until completion or more than 30 seconds) and ads that were skipped after five or more seconds.
 This data helps advertisers determine viewers' drop-off points during the entire playback.